Explainer-U.S. vaccine rollout's next challenge: Verifying who is 'essential'

 This has resulted in a patchwork of guidelines across the country, with companies complaining that their workers are considered essential in one state, but not in another.

-Some U.S. states have signalled they will nevertheless continue with the distribution plans they originally drafted.
+Some U.S. states have signaled they will nevertheless continue with the distribution plans they originally drafted.

 Michael Einhorn, the president of New York medical supply distributor Dealmed, criticized health officials’ decisions to prioritize essential workers for the next phase of the vaccine, rather than distributing it along age lines.